What Is Cancellation of Removal?

 10-year physical presence

-You must stay inside of the United States for 10-years.
-However, you will stop collecting this time if you are given a notice to appear to immigration court, or when you commit a serious crime that would make you deportable/inadmissible.
-You must have the 10 years before you are given a notice to appear or commit a serious crime.
+You must stay inside the United States for 10 years.
+However, you will stop collecting this time if you are given a notice to appear in immigration court, or when you commit a serious crime that would make you deportable/inadmissible.
+You must have 10 years before you are given a notice to appear or commit a serious crime.
 If you do not have the 10 years, then you may not qualify for cancellation of removal.

 Good Moral Character